-We hope this message finds you safe as we know the dramatic impact we have all faced in the aftermath of Hurricane Harvey.
-Even if the storm did not directly affect your property we all have friends and family members that are dealing with the devastation.
-Our thoughts go out to each of you as you working to replace, rebuild and come out of this disaster.
+We hope this message finds you safe.
+As we all know, the impacts in the aftermath of Hurricane Harvey are many.
+Even if the storm did not directly affect your property, most have friends and family members who are dealing with the devastation.
+Our thoughts go out to each of you as you work to replace, rebuild and come out of this disaster.

-During this difficult time of transition and rebuilding, we are here to answer any of your questions about your property value and how your property’s value might be impacted by the storm.
-Some of our clients have already reached out to ask a few questions.
-This is email is an attempt to try and help answer some of the questions we have already received as well as some additional questions you might have.
+During this difficult time of transition, we are here to answer your questions about your property value.
+Some of our clients are already asking us a few questions.
+This email answers questions already received, as well as, a few additional questions you may have.

-We do not think the value based on a reappraisal is one that can be protested.
-State law does not require the appraisal district to send a notice of new value if the appraisal district lowers the value, therefore, the appraisal district may not have to send notices of the new valuations.
-If the appraisal district is ordered to reappraise property, then after the reappraisals, the appraisal district will submit the new values directly to the taxing jurisdiction.
+We don’t think the value based on a reappraisal is one that can be protested.
+State law doesn’t require the appraisal district to send a notice of the new property value if the appraisal district lowers it.
+And the appraisal district may not send notices of the new valuations.
+If the appraisal district is ordered to reappraise property, then after the reappraisals, it will submit the new property values directly to the taxing jurisdiction.

-The second question we have been asked is whether or not evidence of the flooding and loss can be used as evidence for this year’s (2017) hearing to show the loss of value of your property?
+The second question we are hearing a lot, is whether or not evidence of the flooding loss is used as evidence for this year’s (2017) taxes.
 The short answer is no. If the taxing jurisdictions do not request a reappraisal, then the value of your property is based on the condition as of January 1, 2017.
 Any damage or change that occurs after January 1 of the current tax year is not considered relevant as evidence at a hearing for 2017.

 Although any evidence of damage may not be able to affect the value for 2017, we can definitely use your information for 2018!
 A few things to remember for 2018:

-- Take pictures and keep all receipts for repairs or insurance claims.
-This information is very helpful at the hearings.
-We will send you a Request for Information email in March 2018.
-Our annual questionnaire an excellent time to share information with us concerning your property’s condition as of January 1.
+- Take pictures.
+Keep all receipts for repairs or insurance claims.
+This information helps at the hearings.
+We send you a Request for Information email in March 2018.
+Our annual questionnaire is an excellent time to share information.

-- If you have not completed your repairs, please make sure we know when the work was completed.
-We will need to know which repairs were made before or after January 1.
+- Tell us when your repairs are complete.
+We need to know which repairs were made before or after January 1.

-- If you make all repairs to your property prior to January 1, 2018, please still send us the information.
+- If you make all the repairs to your property prior to January 1, 2018, send us the information.
 Your repair information could be helpful in differentiating between a repair and a remodel.

-For property that is your homestead, please know there are special rules concerning the cap and reappraisal in the year after a disaster.
-If you have to replace your home, and the new structure does not exceed the original square footage of your home and the exterior of the replacement is of similar quality as your original home, then the appraisal district cannot change your homestead qualifications or increase your cap value by more than the allowed 10%.
-If you replace your home with a bigger or higher quality home, then the appraisal district can declare new value and add additional value to your previous cap value.
-If you have specific questions concerning your homestead eligibility, please do not hesitate to contact us!
+For property that is your homestead, please know there are special rules concerning them.
+The cap and reappraisal is in the year after a disaster.
+If you replace your home, be aware that when the new structure doesn’t exceed the original square footage and the exterior of the replacement is of similar quality as the original, then the appraisal district cannot change your homestead qualifications.
+They also can not increase your cap value by more than 10%.
+When you replace your home with a bigger or higher quality home, then the appraisal district can declare new value and add additional value to your previous cap value.
+We are happy to answer your questions concerning your homestead eligibility.
+Please do not hesitate to contact us!

-We understand the stress and urgency during this time of disaster and will continue to be available to help in any way we can with the appraisal and assessment of your property.
-However, as we have tried to explain, the reappraisal process is entirely out of our hands, but we will strive to keep you informed as soon as we know more information.
-As government agencies are coming back on line we will look for announcements and information and keep you up to date on any changes that may come.
-We have included a bulletin from the Comptroller’s office with some additional information about Disaster Reappraisals.
+We understand the stress and urgency during this time of disaster.
+Our promise is to continue to be available to help in any way we can with the appraisal and assessment of your property.
+Understand the reappraisal process is entirely out of our hands, and we will strive to keep you informed in a timely matter.
+As government agencies are coming back on line, we will look for announcements and information to keep you up to date on any changes that may come.
+We include bulletins from the Comptroller’s office with some additional information about disaster reappraisals.
 The letter from the Comptroller also includes a link to the Comptroller’s website with more information.

-Thank you for being a valued Texas Protax client and we are committed to working with you during this difficult time of repair and rebuilding.
-If you have any questions or concerns please let us know and we will gladly address them.
+Thank you!
+You are a valued Texas Protax client.
+We commit to working with you during this difficult time of repair and rebuilding.
+Questions or concerns?
+Please let us know and we will gladly address them.

 - Please see attachments from the Texas Comptroller of Public Accounts and also the Texas Property Tax Code concerning this issue.